DharmikPrajapati23/Loan_Approve_Prediction_WebPage/README.md

 # Loan Approval Prediction Model

 This repository contains a machine learning-based web application for predicting **loan approval probabilities**.
-The project leverages **XGBoost**, a highly efficient gradient boosting algorithm, to predict whether a loan will be approved or not based on several input features.
+The project leverages **catboost**, a highly efficient gradient boosting algorithm, to predict whether a loan will be approved or not based on several input features.
 The application is hosted on [Render](https://loan-approve-prediction-webpage.onrender.com) for public accessibility.

 ---